grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 - `-distributor.ha-tracker.cluster`: name of the label whose value uniquely identifies a Prometheus HA cluster (defaults to `cluster`).
 - `-distributor.ha-tracker.replica`: name of the label whose value uniquely identifies a Prometheus replica within the HA cluster (defaults to `__replica__`).

-_The HA label names can be overridden on a per-tenant basis by setting `ha_cluster_label` and `ha_replica_label` in the overrides section of the runtime configuration._
+> **Note:** The HA label names can be overridden on a per-tenant basis by setting `ha_cluster_label` and `ha_replica_label` in the overrides section of the runtime configuration.

 #### Example configuration

-The following configuration snippet shows an example to enable the HA tracker for all tentants via YAML config file:
+The following configuration example snippet enables the HA tracker for all tentants via a YAML configuration file:

 ```yaml
 limits: